 The Inter-Club Council is responsible for approving over $75,000 in club funding for extracurricular programs, workshops, and events that enrich student life on campus.
 In addition, the ICC lends its voice to pass resolutions and statements that reflect the opinions of involved students in regards to issues that affect students on a campus-wide level.

 The ICC meets on Fridays in Harbeson Hall on a weekly basis, with special meetings called when needed.
 The ICC is chaired by the Vice President for Internal Affairs.
-For more information on the ICC, including how to find, join or start a club, contact the current VP for Internal Affairs, Anna Torres at email@example.com or (626) 585-7907.
+For more information on the ICC, including how to find, join or start a club, contact the current VP for Internal Affairs, Alfonso Mares at firstname.lastname@example.org or (626) 585-7907.